Right to Buy

 What discount will I receive?

-This will depend on the area you live in, the type of property you are buying and the length of your time in public sector accommodation You could receive up to a maximum discount of £75,000.
+This will depend on the area you live in, the type of property you are buying and the length of your time in public sector accommodation, from April 2015 you could receive up to a maximum discount of £77,924.

 A full guide to Your Right to Buy Your home is available on the Department for Communities and Local Government website - see link below.